Dear OPEIU Members and Family:

 Once again, the members of our Scholarship Committee have worked very hard to bring our members this wonderful benefit.
 If you, or a member of your immediate family is currently attending College or will be this fall or have loans from a recognized student loan provider or debtor organization, and are current in their student loan payments, then this Union benefit is just in time.

-Enclosed please find the scholarship application forms, a copy of the rules, and other information about this program.
+Th scholarship application forms, a copy of the rules, and other information about this program can be found on the links below.
 You are welcome to send in one application for each eligible family member.
-Acceptance letter or school registration information, or documentation that student loan payments are up to date must be attached to the application and submitted to the Local 30 office by September 30, 2020, to be eligible for the Scholarship drawing.
+Acceptance letter or school registration information, or documentation that student loan payments are up to date must be attached to the application and submitted to the Local 30 office by September 30, 2023, to be eligible for the Scholarship drawing.
 Incomplete applications may be excluded.
 Please be sure to apply as soon as possible.
 We will draw the winners at our October General Membership meeting.

 This is yet another benefit designed for Local 30 members and their families.